Ibadan South-West

 Ibadan South-West is a Local Government Area in Oyo State, Nigeria.
 Its headquarters are at Oluyole Estate in Ibadan.
-Its areas or districts includes Ring-Road, Oke-Ado, Oke-Bola Gege, Born-Photo, and Isale-Osi.
+Districts in the area include Ring-Road, Oke-Ado, Oke-Bola Gege, Born-Photo, and Isale-Osi.

 It has an area of 40 km^{2} and a population of 282,585 at the 2006 census.

-The postal code of the area is 200. and the postal address range from SW1 to SW12 depending on the ward.
+The area's postal code is 200, and the postal address ranges from SW1 to SW12 depending on the ward.